 The plug-in proceeds by generating all ACSL annotations corresponding to each HILARE.
 It is then possible to use one of the main analysis plug-ins of the platform (e.g. WP, E-ACSL, or Eva) to verify these annotations.

-For installing the plug-in against the stable version Frama-C 22.0 Titanium, there also exists a companion MetAcsl 0.1 release.
+Since Frama-C 22.0 Titanium, there also exists a companion MetAcsl release for each Frama-C version.
 It is also available through

 opam as the